A Glimpse of North Korea

 Day 7.
 Pyongyang - Nampo - Pyongyang

 1-day tour to Nampo - the biggest port on the West coast, where we will see the West Sea Barrage - the 8 km barrage is one of the greatest pride of the country.
 We will visit as well Chongsanri Cooperative Farm - the most famous farm here - and Kangso Spring Water Factory - one of the few places where one can see how mineral water is bottled from the beginning to its packaging.
 Return to Pyongyang for overnight.

 After breakfast in the hotel transfer to Pyongyang Railway Station and depart by the international train Pyongyang - Beijing.

-Arrival to Beijing in the morning, transfer to the airport (your flight should be after 14:00 h) and departure, or extension in Beijing.
+Arrival to Beijing in the morning, transfer to the airport (at your expense, your flight should be after 14:00 h) and departure, or extension in Beijing.

 The price does not include: ►international flights to/from Beijing ► North Korean visa ►Chinese visa (should be double entry) ►insurance ►additional transfers, possible stay in Beijing ► drinks and meals not mentioned ► tips ► personal expenses ►tickets for local performances, circus, Juche tower lift etc., entrance fees for additional sites ►everything else which is not mentioned in the section "The price includes"